codetriage/docs_doctor_lib/README.md

 Playing around here, nothing set in stone.

+## Goal:

+To allow more languages to be "documented" on CodeTriage

+## Assumptions:

+You will need to install a language to generate docs for that lang.

+## Concerns:

+I want the core web app to be semi-easy-ish to maintain.
+This means we cannot require installation of X number of languages as a requirement for simply keeping it bootable.

+# Approach:

+## Boot a language

+Each language would get it's own app.
+It would Run Ruby and whatever the other buildpack required to generate docs is, such as Crystal.
+This also buys us horizontal scale as we can potentially scale up or down a language based on it's usage.

+## Write docs

+To do this I want to define an interface where each language can have a script.
+We pass that script the location to a directory with a project already cloned, that script then generates docs and writes them to an intermediary file.
+I'm currently thinking newline seperated json blobs.
+I've got an example in the `JSON doc entry` below

+## Save docs

+Once that file is written, we can find some way to import the results back into the main CodeTriage database.

+This is more an implementation "detail", I've thought of a few ways we can send the docs back to the main app.

+- Write directly to the DB via shared DB credentials
+  - Pros:
+    - Rolling DB credentials happens automatically via attached addons
+    - Most direct method of recording docs, as it eventually has to make it into the database
+  - Cons:
+    - Shared DB connection is major coupling.
+Consumes a DB connection (not free)

+- Write to a shared redis (sidekiq) queue
+  - Pros:
+    - Rolling Redis credentials happens automatically via attached addons
+    - Slight seperation of concerns compared to writing to the DB
+  - Cons:
+    - Increased worker load, still have to unpack and write to the database once dequeued
+    - Shared reddis connection is major coupling.
+Consumes a redis connection (not free)

+- Post back to the app via an API
+  - Pros:
+    - Clean seperation of concerns, the language apps don't need to share any connections
+  - Cons:
+    - Have to home-bake security, manually roll some kind of a secret token
+    - Lots of extra load on the main website

+I'll also mention we need to think about how we want to notify each language doc app about what docs need to be written.
+I.e. our main app might know that `rails/rails` needs new docs, but our doc app needs to know that.

+Whatever we do to save the docs makes this step easier or harder.
+For example.
+If we have our doc app connect and query the database directly then it is pretty easy to also save the docs via a database.
+Same goes for redis, and the API method, we would already have to maintain a secret token system.

 ## Writing a Doc Parser

 CodeTriage supports sending people documented and undocumented methods.
 It has native support for Ruby, because thats what [@schneems](https://www.twitter.com/schneems) writes in.
 However there is an API for getting your favorite "language" supported.